claranet/spryker-base/README.md

 Thats why we are keen to get feedback from you!
 This is a work in progress effort which strives for making dockerizing a Spryker Shop as easy as possible.
 In order to successfully achieve this goal, we need to identify common steps worth to be generalized and put into this base image.
-So tell us about you needs and your experiences.
+So tell us about your needs and your experiences.

 If you want to see this image in action and how its gonna be used check out the